Individual Website Claimer:|

 This is a freshman-year course for biology majors registered in one laboratory section of Bio 120.
 In this course freshmen learn about the university, the Willimantic community, and our shared biology program.
 We hope that the students, peer mentor, and faculty member become a cohesive and expanding learning community as they mutually gain and apply learning skills to achieve a deeper understanding and a higher performance in Biology 120.
 Fall 2012 Syllabus and Schedule of Topics.

 This is a course for freshman biology majors.
 It includes coverage of all kingdoms of organisms stressing the evolution of solutions to the problems facing living organisms.
 The course focuses on the basic properties of living organisms.
 The web pages supporting the course use some copyrighted material, and those will be accessible by username and password provided only to students enrolled in the course.
 Sorry about that.
-Linked here is the Spring 2013 Syllabus and Schedule of Topics.
+Linked here is the Fall 2013 Syllabus and Schedule of Topics.